Rookeh/rookeh.github.io/privacy-policies/tube-status/privacy-tube-status.md

-# "Tube Planner" Privacy Policy
+# "Tube Status" Privacy Policy

-Tube Planner (hereafter referred to as the "app") was built in 2011 as a Free app, and it was retired around the same time and removed from distribution.
+Tube Status (hereafter referred to as the "app") was built in 2011 as a Free app, and it was retired around the same time and removed from distribution.
 This app was provided at no cost and was intended for use as-is.

 This app is NO LONGER MAINTAINED and is NOT currently offered for download or distribution, either directly or via any service (including but not limited to the Google Play store).